arraial/workflows/README.md

 # workflows
-Arraial Github workflows bundle
+Arraial Github reusable workflows bundle for Python applications

-## Table of Contents
-TODO
+## Runtime prerequisites
+Only requirement is to define a Makefile similar to the ([example](./Makefile.example)), where the required commands are:
+- poetry_setup
+- test_setup
+- set_version
+- lint
+- format
+- test_secrets_file
+- test